githubteacher/intro-to-github-may-2016/toronto.md

 #Toronto, On

 ### Where to eat
-King Street West, Spice Route, Citzien, CiBO (prounced chibo), keg
+King Street West, Spice Route, Citzin, CiBO (prounced chibo), keg
 ### What to do